open-cluster-management-io/enhancements/enhancements/sig-architecture/47-manifestwork-updatestrategy/README.md

           version: v1
 ```

 When the user see this status condition, the user can update the `ManifestWork` by removing the replica field, which will turn the applied status condition to true again.
+The message of of `Applied` condition should have the details to tell user that the update of which field is conflict with which field manager.
+It should also show specific message when the spoke does not support server side apply.

 ```yaml
 kind: ManifestWork